OWASP/www-project-developer-guide/draft/06-design/02-web-app-checklist/06-digital-identity.md

 ### 4.2.6 Checklist: Implement Digital Identity

-Authentication is the process of verifying that an individual or entity is who they claim to be.
+[Authentication][csauthn] is the process of verifying that an individual or entity is who they claim to be.
 Session management is a process by which a server maintains the state of the users authentication so that the user may continue to use the system without re-authenticating.